mamiu/dotfiles/README.md

     cat ~/.ssh/id_rsa.pub | ssh <SERVER_SHORTNAME> "mkdir -p ~/.ssh; and cat >> .ssh/authorized_keys"

+If you use *bash* or *zsh* on the client, replace the `; and ` with ` && `.

 ### Extras

 #### To start tmux automatically after login add following line to `/etc/ssh/sshd_config`:

     AcceptEnv TMUX_AUTOSTART

+After that you have to restart the ssh server with:

+    systemctl restart sshd.service

 ### Variables in this guide